 Susan is a nationally recognized immigration lawyer.
 As Chair of Mintz’s Immigration Practice, she works with corporate clients to address their immigration challenges.
 Susan is very active in the American Immigration Lawyers Association (AILA) and has contributed to federal and state immigration regulations.
 She is frequently quoted in the media.
 She is also an editor of Mintz’s Immigration Law blog and has been recognized as a “Top Author” by JD Supra.
 Susan helped to lead a Mintz team that worked with the ACLU of Massachusetts and others to obtain a temporary restraining order on the 2017 Travel Ban.
 Through her pro bono work, she has helped many immigrants obtain asylum.

-Susan has won awards for her political asylum work from the Supreme Judicial Court of Massachusetts, the Political Asylum/Immigration Representation (PAIR) Project, the Massachusetts Lawyers Weekly, and Mintz.
+Susan has won awards for her political asylum work from the Supreme Judicial Court of Massachusetts, the Rian Immigrant Center, the Political Asylum/Immigration Representation Project, the Massachusetts Lawyers Weekly, and Mintz.

 - Benjamin N. Cardozo School of Law (JD)

 - Recipient of Pair's (The Political Asylum/ Immigration Representation Project) "Mentor of the Year" Award (2020)

 - The National Law Review: Recognized as a “Go-To Thought Leader” for Immigration Law (2019)